geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 It's like 40% faster than what's in Rocm.
 So I basically just extracted the tricks.
 The main trick that we're not doing in TinyGrad is we're not using shared memory.
-We're not using...
+We're not using..
 It's called like shared in CUDA, but it's like the local memory.
 We're not first copying the stuff into SRAM.
 Uh, so I want to finish the quantized stuff and then I want to add that as a search.
 I want to add that to beam.